MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/overview.md

 ---
 title: What is the Bing Entity Search API?
 titleSuffix: Bing Search Services
-description: Use the Bing Entity Search API to extract and search for entities and places from search queries.
+description: Use Bing Entity Search API to search for entities and places.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen